-**As shared yesterday, I will be reposting our God’s Little Explorers Preschool lessons again each week before the optional recommended schedule.
+**As shared a few weeks ago, I will be reposting our God’s Little Explorers Preschool lessons again each week before the optional recommended schedule.
 You can see the schedule ideas here.
 If you want to follow along with us, we’d love to have you!

 Considering purchasing the complete download of God’s Little Explorers?
 You can find out the top 10 differences between the weekly free preschool lesson plans and the complete download here.

 What I’ve decided to do at this point (while I’m still figuring out the best way to do this) is to share photos from a few of the activities we did for the week.
 At the end of each post, I’ll share the link to the downloadable lesson plans.
 The printable lesson plans will have more than I’ve included in the post, but I wanted to give you an overview of what we did.

 This week’s theme for God’s Little Explorers is “X” Marks the Spot.
 This is really a kick-off week!
 We won’t be exploring any particular Bible stories this week.
 It is basically setting up the supplies and getting ready for our study in God’s Word and World for the year.